-The appropriation for the other federal drug control programs account is \$26.7 million below the President's budget request.
-According to the committee report, increased funding cannot be justified for the National Youth Anti-Drug Media Campaign because an ONDCP study and a GAO review found that "there is no clear evidence that the campaign has resulted in a reduction in drug use among youth."
-The report directs ONDCP to provide recommendations to the committee within 90 days of the act's enactment "on the development of improved and meaningful measurements of the effectiveness of the media campaign, including [those] that would indicate how the campaign influences youth and parent behavior."
-The \$197.8 million appropriation for the other federal drug control programs is allocated as follows:
+The appropriation for the other federal drug control programs account would have been \$26.7 million below the President's budget request.
+According to the committee report, increased funding could not be justified for the National Youth Anti-Drug Media Campaign because an ONDCP study and a GAO review found that "there is no clear evidence that the campaign has resulted in a reduction in drug use among youth."
+The report directed ONDCP to provide recommendations to the committee within 90 days of the act's enactment "on the development of improved and meaningful measurements of the effectiveness of the media campaign, including [those] that would indicate how the campaign influences youth and parent behavior."
+The \$197.8 million appropriation for the other federal drug control programs would have been allocated as follows:

-Drug Free Communities - \$90 million Training and technical assistance for drug court professionals - \$1 million Model Acts - \$1 million Demonstration programs for chronic hard-drug users under community supervision - \$1 million National Youth Anti-Drug Media Campaign - \$93 million United States Anti-Doping Agency - \$9.6 million World Anti-Doping Agency Dues - \$1.7 million Performance Measures Development - \$500,000
+- Drug Free Communities-\$90 million - Training and technical assistance for drug court professionals-\$1 million - Model Acts-\$1 million - Demonstration programs for chronic hard-drug users under community supervision-\$1 million - National Youth Anti-Drug Media Campaign-\$93 million - United States Anti-Doping Agency-\$9.6 million - World Anti-Doping Agency Dues-\$1.7 million - Performance Measures Development-\$500,000

-The \$5 million increase in the appropriation for the CTAC results from the restoration of funding to the Technology Transfer Program which the President's budget had proposed to be terminated.
-Established in 1990 and reauthorized in 1998, the CTAC is to serve as the central counterdrug technology research and development organization for the United States Government.
+The \$5 million increase in the appropriation for the CTAC resulted from the restoration of funding to the Technology Transfer Program which the President's budget had proposed to be terminated.49 Established in 1990 and reauthorized in 1998, the CTAC is to serve as the central counterdrug technology research and development organization for the United States Government.

-The House committee report also addresses two issues under the White House Office account.
-First, the report notes that the "account had unobligated balances of budget authority in excess of \$6,500,000, or more than 10 percent of its appropriation, remaining at the end of fiscal years 2005 and 2006" and states the expectation that the committee will "be kept fully informed of the reasons for any significant differences between actual and budgeted spending."
-The report expresses the committee's concern about the Administration's extensive editing of the first report to Congress by the Privacy and Civil Liberties Oversight Board and states "that the Board must have the authority and independence to thoroughly review, assess, and report accurately on privacy and civil liberties matters."
-The House-passed bill provides an appropriation of \$1.5 million for the Board.
+The House committee report also addressed two issues under the White House Office account.
+First, the report noted that the "account had unobligated balances of budget authority in excess of \$6,500,000, or more than 10 percent of its appropriation, remaining at the end of fiscal years 2005 and 2006" and stated the expectation that the committee would "be kept fully informed of the reasons for any significant differences between actual and budgeted spending."
+The report expressed the committee's concern about the Administration's extensive editing of the first report to Congress by the Privacy and Civil Liberties Oversight Board and stated "that the Board must have the authority and independence to thoroughly review, assess, and report accurately on privacy and civil liberties matters."
+The House-passed bill would have provided \$1.5 million for the Board.50

-&lt;sup>48 H.Rept.
+49 H.Rept.
 110-207, pp. 36-40.